spierala/mini-rx-store/blog-post.md

 ## Store (Redux)

-Let's have a quick look at the API changes of the Redux (Store) API...
+Let's have a quick look at the API changes of the Store (Redux) API...

 ### select
 `select` is used to select state from your store.
 The `select` method returns an Angular Signal.